LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/common-settings-tasks.md

 **To find an article to edit**

 1. Open the knowledge base.
-2. In the Search box at the top of the page, enter a word or phrase that’s contained in the article's content (title, summary, detail).
+2. In the Search box at the top of the page, enter a word or phrase that’s contained in the article's content (title, summary, detail, tags).

     {: .important}
     If you enter a string and press Enter, the search is performed against only the title.
-However, if you enter a string and wait for the list of results to appear, that list of results reflects a search of the string against all article content fields (title, summary, detail).
+However, if you enter a string and wait for the list of results to appear, that list of results reflects a search of the string against all article content fields (title, summary, detail, tags).

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_findarticle.png">